 Download the two RapidMiner Radoop UDF JAR files.
 Please note that you have to choose the URL based on RapidMiner Studio / Server version and not Radoop extension version.

-RapidMiner version Links 9.1 (latest) Model scoring UDF, Hive UDF 9.0 Model scoring UDF, Hive UDF 8.2 Model scoring UDF, Hive UDF 8.1 Model scoring UDF, Hive UDF 8.0 Model scoring UDF, Hive UDF 7.6 Model scoring UDF, Hive UDF 7.5 Model scoring UDF, Hive UDF
+RapidMiner version Links 9.3 (latest) Model scoring UDF, Hive UDF 9.1 Model scoring UDF, Hive UDF 9.0 Model scoring UDF, Hive UDF 8.2 Model scoring UDF, Hive UDF 8.1 Model scoring UDF, Hive UDF 8.0 Model scoring UDF, Hive UDF 7.6 Model scoring UDF, Hive UDF 7.5 Model scoring UDF, Hive UDF

 Copy the downloaded JAR files to the local filesystem of every node.
 The path to the JAR files must be the same on each node.
 For example,